Chapler1/Ophelia---Automated-Calendar/README.md

 ![WireframeSettings](https://github.com/Sean-Shmulevich/Ophelia/blob/main/.images/WireframeSettings.png)
 ___
 # Discussing project structure
+### lets say we implement automatic google calender syncing
+-  this is a solution to some problems
+   -  but what if a user schedules an event during another event through google calender and then comes back to the app.
+      -  how will the system know that this happened?
+      -  how will will it react.
+         -  one option is to prompt reschedule - too much work
+         -  make the event 15 minutes after the event it has a conflict with - this is good but we should tell the user it was rescheduled
 ### Requirements of the system
 - you need to be able to get a list of all projects/tasts scheduled by the system:
   - this is Events minus freetime minus sleep minus google calender events